 We have free resources suitable for school groups and adult groups.
 Check our events page to find out if there is a Pray Day or Join event happening near you – or let us know if you have one you would like to promote!
 Find out more here.

 Every year we set aside time to pray together as supporters, volunteers and staff – to seek God and express our dependence on him for all our needs.
-Our next SU Scotland Day of Prayer is being held in January 2018.
+Our next SU Scotland Day of Prayer is being held on Wednesday 17 January 2018.

 We pray every day for things, so why do we need a special day of prayer?